We only use essential cookies to ensure the correct operation of the website.

 a.
 Amendments

-CHiwi reserves the right to modify, update, or amend these Legal Guidelines at its sole discretion at any time, without prior notice.
-It is the responsibility of applicants and stakeholders to remain informed of the current version of the Guidelines as published on CHiwi’s official website.
+CHiwi reserves the right to modify, update, or amend these Guidelines from time to time.
+Any such changes will not affect grants already awarded, unless required by applicable law or agreed in writing with the relevant recipient.
+Where practicable, CHiwi may provide reasonable notice of material changes.
+It is the responsibility of all individuals and entities engaging with CHiwi in the context of the Space Grant Program to remain informed of the current version of the Guidelines as published on CHiwi’s official website.

 b.
 Severability

-If any provision of the Guidelines is found to be invalid or unenforceable under applicable law, the remaining provisions shall remain in full force and effect.
+If any provision of the Guidelines is found to be invalid or unenforceable under applicable Swiss law, the remaining provisions shall remain in full force and effect to the extent possible.

 c.
 No Waiver